armory/documentation/_spinnaker/policy-engine-use.md

 `deny[msg] {`
 - Required.
 Policy Engine works by evaluating pipelines against conditions you set.
 If the conditions evaluate to true, the pipelines are failed.
-- The message that gets displayed to a user when a policy is triggered
+- The message that gets displayed to a user when a policy is triggered.
+You can set this explicitly in the brackets and enclosed by quotes, such as `["This is your message"]` or in the body of the policy.
+Armory recommends setting it in the body of the policy.

 `msg :=<Message to display to user>`
 - Recommended.
 The message that gets shown to users when a policy fails a pipeline.

-`condition_1`
+`condition_1`<br>
+`condition_n`

 - Required.
 This is the main body of the policy.
 The conditions that you configure here are what a pipeline gets evaluated against.